steph-koopmanschap/foodchain-simulator/README.md

 Anyone is free to contribute, copy, or change this project.

+This project is loosely inspired by Conway's Game of Life.

 ## This simulation consists of 3 types of organisms:

     Plants (are eaten by herbivores and omnivores)